Dominican Peso is the official currency of the Dominican Republic. Its currency symbol is RD$, DOP.

 Employers may terminate employment with just cause alleging one or more of the specific causes listed within the labour code, article 88.
 Employers will need to provide evidence of the grounds for the termination.
 Employers will also need to provide written notice to the Department of Labour within 48 hours of dismissing the employee.
 Failure to prove the cause or provide notice within 48 hours will mean the employer is liable to pay severance to the employee.

-If an employee is resigning with cause they must also provide evidence.
-Employers are not able to terminate the employment of a pregnant employee and for up to 3 months following the birth.
-If termination takes place without providing a just cause, the employee will be entitled to 5 months' in addition to severance pay.
+If an employee is resigning with cause, they must also provide evidence.
+Employers are not able to terminate employees during pregnancy and for up to three months following the birth.
+If termination takes place without providing a just cause, the employee will be entitled to 5 months' pay in addition to severance.

-There are not specific laws on restrictive covenants after termination of employment, which means an employee can challenge any restrictive covenants after the termination of employment.
-The following are recognised and maybe enforceable under law; non-solicitation of employees, non-solicitation of clients/customers, and non-compete clauses.
+There are no specific laws on restrictive covenants after termination of employment, which means an employee can challenge these where implemented.
+Clauses pertaining to competition and to solicitation of employees or clients/customers are recognised and may be enforceable under law.
 Restrictive agreements such as the three previously mentioned after termination of employment must meet specific requirements to be applicable.
-In particular, they will need to be reasonable and must be signed after the employment contract has ended.
+In particular, they need to be reasonable and must be signed after the employment contract has ended.

 CONTRACT OF EMPLOYMENT IN DOMINICAN REPUBLIC